rehierl/node-tree-outliner/readme.md

 **upload log**

-* 2018-02-19 - commit ... - current section
+* 2018-02-19 - commit ef94c42 - current section
 * 2018-02-04 - commit 55cc8a7 - clarifications
 * 2018-01-31 - commit 19abbd2 - first public upload

 **PRELIMINARY LICENSE**

-$1 Free for science and discussions.
+§1 Free for science and discussions.

 * Including free open-source proof-of-concept implementations.

-$2 Non-free (i.e unlicensed) for anything else.
+§2 Non-free (i.e. unlicensed) for anything else.

 * Including commercial purposes of any sorts.
 * Including software patents, trademarks, etc.

-$3 General goals
+§3 General goals

 The ultimate goal is to end up with a royalty-free, free-for-all design.
 Any use that is in conflict with this general goal is prohibited.